 Your home is where the memories, good and bad, that your family created live and remain.
-The decision of what will happen to your home as a result of a divorce is not one that can be arrived at without a great deal of contemplation and likely negotiation with your spouse.
-If you have children then this decision becomes even more important and likely more emotionally driven.
+The decision of what will happen to your home due to a divorce cannot be arrived at without a great deal of contemplation and likely negotiation with your spouse.
+If you have children, this decision becomes even more important and likely more emotionally driven.
 That is usually a bad combination for a divorce that requires you to have nerves of steel while maintaining a certain degree of objectivity in your negotiations.

-The most important issue regarding your children is likely the most important issue regarding who gets the family home in the event that either you or your spouse can pay themortgage.
-Whichever parent is awarded the right by the judge to determine the primary residence of your children, that will obviously give that parent a huge leg up in being able to remain in the home.
-The reason for this is that the judge will want to ensure that your children have some stability and consistency in their lives in the midst of all the change and upheaval as a result of your divorce.
+The most important issue regarding your children is likely the most critical issue regarding who gets the family home if you or your spouse can pay the mortgage.
+Whichever parent is awarded the right by the judge to determine the primary residence of your children, that will give that parent a big leg up in being able to remain in the home.
+The reason for this is that the judge will want to ensure that your children have some stability and consistency in their lives amid all the change and upheaval resulting from your divorce.

 Spousal Maintenance examined

-Whether you are in a position to expect to receive spousal maintenance in your divorce, or you are worried about the possibility of having to pay spousal maintenance in the divorce you should pay attention to this subject.
+Whether you are in a position to expect to receive spousal maintenance in your divorce, or you are worried about the possibility of having to pay spousal maintenance in the divorce, you should pay attention to this subject.

-How frequently is spousal maintenance ordered in Texas divorces?
+How frequently is spousal Maintenance ordered in Texas divorces?

 Child Custody in Texas divorces